 Relax had Two Tribes.
 The Secret Diary Of Adrian Mole Aged 13 3/4 had The Growing Pains Of Adrian Mole.
 Rockliffe’s Babies had Rockliffe’s Folly.
 Even C.A.B. had C.A.B.
 2.

 Rubik’s Cube, however, is one unexpected runaway eighties success story that never actually inspired a sequel.
 Or so you’d think, given how it’s now pretty much uniformly used as a textbook example of a one-off here-today-gone-tomorrow short-lived global sensation to rank with The Dirtwater Dynasty and It Bites.
 Whether or not the millions upon millions upon millions addicted to attempting to master the art of flipping edges and twirling corners before flinging it at the wall in frustration with a copy of a You Can Do The Cube by Patrick Bossert in hot pursuit – in numbers and with an intensity that made Flappy Birds look like Atlantis Is Calling (S.O.S.
-For Love) by Modern Talking – would actually have wanted a follow-up puzzle is something that doesn’t appear to have been anything that anyone actually took into consideration, but Professor Erno Rubik and Matchbox couldn’t resist the temptation to try and extend the franchise, so that’s exactly what they got.
+For Love) by Modern Talking – would actually have wanted a follow-up puzzle is something that doesn’t appear to have been anything that anyone actually took into consideration, but Professor Erno Rubik and Matchbox couldn’t resist the temptation to try and extend the franchise, so they essentially had no say in the matter..

 Rubik’s Magic consisted of a set of eight elaborately-hinged plastic squares each bearing a portion of two of three Olympic-esque multicoloured rings; or twelve with five rings if you had the swanky ‘Master Edition’.
 The primary aim was to rearrange them into one of several interlocked iterations of ascending difficulty, and it was apparently set to become the brand new puzzle sensation with more than a hint of mid-eighties designer sophistication; literally the next Rubik’s Cube.
 On Christmas Day in 1986, youngsters set aside their Citrus Spring selection boxed and copies of Cool’s Out and attempted to get to grips with the foldy-flipboard-interlinked-circles thing… and attempted… and attempted… and… gave up.